WorkingWork/WORKING-WORK/README.md

 Fast and Easy Transactions
 FAST AND EASY TRANSACTIONS
 Merachain Coin can easily be transferred to anyone in the world with internet connection.
-Anyone with a Merachain Coin address can send and received MRH coins as an exchange for value.
+Anyone with a Merachain Coin address can send and received WIN coins as an exchange for value.

 Anonymity
 ANONYMITY
 Although transactions are public and can be seen on the blockchain, the origin or owner of the transaction is completely anonymous unless the owner would want to reveal their identity.

-Deposit Merachain Coin
+Deposit WINCLOUD Coin
-Transfer MRH from exchanges to the wallet address given from the Libra wallet.
+Transfer WIN from exchanges to the wallet address given from the Libra wallet.

 Earn Profits
 EARN PROFITS